PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: EXPERIMENTS

 We recorded the positions estimated by each of the methods and measured the metrics \ref{eq:ate_mean}\ -\ \ref{eq:sr_loc} for them, as well as performance values, such as the map size in the disk storage, memory usage during the localization, and the average time spent to one global localization iteration.
 For computation of localization success rate, we use the threshold of 10 m.

 The results are shown in Table \ref{tab:results}.
 The comparison of the estimated trajectories with all the methods and the boxplots for trajectory errors are shown in Fig.~\ref{fig:track00}.
-At each track, HDL method failed to localize in the GLIM's map after traveling about 1 km.
-The sparse voxelized point cloud map for the 3 km route weighed only about 400 MB; however, each localization procedure in it took about 3 s, with complete localization loss in the middle of the track.
+At each track of ITLP-Campus, HDL method failed to localize in the 3D map after traveling about 200 m.
+The sparse voxelized point cloud map for the 3 km route weighed only about 50 MB; however, each localization procedure in it took about 1 s, with complete localization loss in the beginning of the track.
+On dense urban environment of Oxford RobotCar dataset, HDL failed on two tracks of five, reaching 72\% success rate, and 4 m mean ATE on succeeded tracks.

 Because of significant changes between the tracks, the pure BEVPlace++ method without filtering exhibited about 16\% of place recognition errors, which led to a mean ATE of 20 m (see Fig. \ref{fig:bevplace_wo_filters}).
 The suggested filtering approach eliminated most of the place recognition errors, however, the percent of localization fails remained high.
 The map for BEVPlace++ took 15 GB on disk storage and in the RAM because of storing large local descriptors for each location.
 Also, the localization pipeline took in average 1.0 sec (about 700 ms for place recognition, and 300 ms for pose estimation using a local descriptor).

-The proposed PRISM-Loc method made localization losses and errors in only 2\% of cases thanks to our combined approach to localization.
-The median ATE reached the value of 0.7 m, significantly outperforming all the competitors.
-With such localization quality, our approach remained fast and lightweight -- the map of all the campus consumed only 200 MB (the largest part of 4 GB RAM consumption is the reserving allocation for PyTorch models, this memory is not utilized, so memory usage could be optimized in the future).
-Also, the global localization time took only 0.5 s (0.1 s for place recognition, and 0.08 s for scan matching with each of five found candidates).
+The proposed PRISM-Loc method made localization losses and errors in only 1\% of cases on ITLP and in 10\% of cases on Oxford RobotCar thanks to our combined approach to localization.
+The mean ATE on ITLP-Campus the value of 0.5 m, significantly outperforming all the competitors.
+With such localization quality, our approach remained fast and lightweight -- the maps for both ITLP and Oxford RobotCar consumed only 20 MB (the largest part of 4 GB RAM consumption is the reserving allocation for PyTorch models, this memory is not utilized, so memory usage could be optimized in the future).
+Also, the global localization time took only 0.3 s (0.1 s for place recognition, and 0.04 s for scan matching with each of five found candidates).

 \FloatBarrier